-No contracts concerning the management and administration of the whole or any substantial part of the business of the Company were entered into or existed during the year.
+Except as disclosed in Note 16, no contracts concerning the management and administration of the whole or any substantial part of the business of the Company were entered into or existed during the vear.

 Permitted indemnity provisions

 The Articles of Association of the Company provide that the Company may indemnify any director of the Company against any liability incurred by the director in relation to the Company in defending any proceedings, whether civil or criminal, in which judgment is given in the director's favor or in which the director is acquitted or in connection with any application under certain provisions of the Hong Kong Companies Ordinance in which relief is granted to the director by the court.